Rosalie Slaughter Morton: Awards

-By 1937 Morton had been awarded 9 decorations by world Governments, including those of the United States, France, and Serbia.
+By 1937, Morton had been awarded 9 decorations by world governments, including those of the United States, France, and Serbia.
 During her career Morton's awards included the Cross of Czar Nicholas II, the Joan of Arc medal, and the Conspicuous Service Cross.
 In 1934, she was presented a special award by the American Medical Association for her work establishing the American Women's Hospitals.
 The American Cathedral in Paris presented her with the American and Serbian flags which had hung at the church during the war.
 Morton later presented the flags to women physicians in Belgrade.

 A tree was planted in Central Park, New York in her honor, commemorating her "distinguished patriotic service", and both a street and park in Belgrade are named after her.
 A historical marker was placed at the location of Morton's childhood home in Lynchburg in 2019.

-Works
+Literary works

-In 1897 Morton wrote a short story titled One Short Hour.
+In 1897, Morton wrote a short story titled One Short Hour.
 It was published in a compilation titled Daughters of Aesculapius alongside other fiction and non-fiction works written by alumni and students at the Woman's Medical College of Pennsylvania.
 In her 13-page story, a woman is forced to choose between a career in medicine and marriage to her fiancé, ultimately choosing the former.